gregorwolf/bookshop-demo/readme.md

 ## Debug

-In [VS Code](https://code.visualstudio.com) switch to _Debug_ view and launch the pre-configured _cds run_ debug configuration.
+In [VS Code](https://code.visualstudio.com) switch to _Debug_ view and launch the prepared _cds run_ configuration.
 Set breakpoints in one of the javascript files, e.g. [srv/cat-service.js](srv/cat-service.js).

 ## Develop